Tylenol Pregnancy Autism / ADHD Lawsuit — Investigation

 • Costs of healthcare, therapy, and prescription medications

-• Amounts that reflect the severity of your child's condition and impact on quality of life
+• Amounts reflecting the severity of the child's condition and impact on quality of life

 What Did the CDC Recently Say?

-The CDC stated that acetaminophen is still generally considered safe in pregnancy when used at the lowest effective dose and only when necessary.
-However, they also noted that emerging research suggests potential associations with developmental outcomes, which remain under scientific review.
+The CDC has stated that acetaminophen is still generally considered safe in pregnancy when used at the lowest effective dose and only when necessary.
+However, it has also noted that emerging research suggests potential associations with developmental outcomes, which remain under scientific review.

 Why Are RFK Jr. and Donald Trump Talking About Tylenol?